maoxiaowei97/LOFT/README.md

-# LOFT: Low-Rank Prior-Induced Consistency Flow Matching for Efficient Traffic Imputation
+# Low-Rank Prior-Induced Consistency Flow Matching for Efficient Traffic Imputation

 This repository provides the official implementation of **Low-Rank Prior-Induced Consistency Flow Matching for Efficient Traffic Imputation (LOFT)**, published at **KDD 2026**.